Kinds of types in Scala

 AnyRef with X{val y: Int}

 Scala automatically adds the information about new fields and methods to the type!
-Actually, any time we add something extra to the interface, if don’t upcast the returned value, Scala would reflect these extra properties in a type.
+Actually, any time we add something extra to the interface, if we don’t upcast the returned value, Scala will reflect these extra properties in its type.
 We call such types the refined types, but they are just a special case of structural types.

 It appears refined types are not unique to Scala.
 When local type inference arrived in Java, it also started to support them, though in a half-baked way.
-You cannot declare a structural type, so such types can be only used via var
+You cannot declare a structural type, so such types can only be used via vars, which hold information about refinement.
+This incomplete implementation can lead some Java programmers to think that such a feature is dangerous.

 Path-dependent types